-F. Measuring National Income and the Cost of Living
+(F) Measuring National Income and the Cost of Living

-- 1. The measurement of Gross Domestic Product and Gross National Product; their components - Measuring the cost of living: real versus nominal measurements; accounting for inflation; the Consumer Price Index - its measurement and use; GDP deflator (Chapters 23 and 24 in Mankiw 2014.)
+- 1. The measurement of Gross Domestic Product and Gross National Product; their components - 2.
+Measuring the cost of living: real versus nominal measurements; accounting for inflation; the Consumer Price Index its measurement and use; GDP deflator

-G. The Real Economy in the Long Run, Saving and Investment, and Government Budgets
+(G) The Real Economy in the Long Run, Saving and Investment, and Government Budgets